 If your company plans to create more than 25 new jobs at a single Maryland location over the next two years, you may qualify for a State tax credit for each new job added.
 Credit up to $1000 per job or up to $1500 per job in Enterprise Zones.
 Tax credits are subject to eligibility and require approved applications.
 For details, send an email to firstname.lastname@example.org.

-Businesses with qualified research and development expenses in Maryland may be entitled to a tax credit ranging from 3% to 10% of eligible R&D expenses.
+Businesses with qualified research and development expenses in Maryland may be entitled to a tax credit ranging from three percent to 10 percent of eligible research and development expenses.

 Find out eligibility for Baltimore County Business Tax Credits at email@example.com.

 Revised April 29, 2016